UX

 Product design and information security

-Have you ever thought that the information security of a product starts at the design stage?
+Have you ever considered that a product’s information security starts at the design stage?
 To many designers, this may sound weird, but it is true.

-Product designers lay the foundation for the security of users’ accounts, personal data, and money.
+Product designers lay the foundation for securing users’ accounts, personal data, and money.
 Of course, information security (IS) is not their sole responsibility; the majority of issues spring up during development.
-But if a designer fails to foresee potential pitfalls, developers will likely fail to properly handle them.
+However, if a designer fails to foresee potential pitfalls, developers will likely fail to handle them properly.

-This article is far from being a comprehensive guide on how to avoid all possible IS flaws and wrong decisions during product design.
-All projects are unique, after all.
-I just want to show you how you should think and what IS-related questions you should ask yourself and developers while designing a digital product.
+This article is far from a comprehensive guide on how to avoid all possible IS flaws and wrong decisions during product design.
+After all, all projects are unique.
+I want to show you how you think and what IS-related questions you should ask yourself and developers while designing a digital product.

 Scenarios

-It all starts with scenarios.
-Sign up, sign in, and password reset.
-Payments, adding credit cards, and balance top-ups.
-Editing profile data, adding new employees, and data export.
-Those are just a handful of potentially vulnerable scenarios.
-And every project has lots of such scenarios.
-If you think that doing as others do is enough, I’ve got bad news.
+It all starts with scenarios: sign-up, sign-in, and password reset; payments; adding credit cards and balance top-ups; editing profile data; adding new employees; and data export.
+Those are just a handful of potentially vulnerable scenarios, and every project has lots of such scenarios.
+If you think doing as others do is enough, I have bad news.

 Take an authorization verification scenario.
-If a designer fails to thoroughly think it through, spell it out in detail in the design specs, or draw a respective screen, the chances that the developers will forget about important edge cases are very high.
+If a designer fails to think it through thoroughly, spell it out in detail in the design specs, or draw a respective screen, the chances that the developers will forget about important edge cases are very high.

-You should never forget to look at every scenario from the security standpoint.
+Remember to examine every scenario from a security standpoint.
 If in doubt, discuss it with the development team.

 Example 1